 The bottom line

-Knowing those who own the most shares of BlackRock stock can help in understanding the company's objectives.
-Big investors can have influence over the company.
+Knowing who owns the most shares of BlackRock stock can help in understanding the company's objectives.
+Big investors can have significant influence over the company.

-However, it should not be the key reason for your decision to buy a stock.
-Whether BlacRock is a good investment should depend on your investment goals, risk tolerance and the size of your portfolio.
+However, it shouldn’t be the key reason for your decision to buy a stock.
+Whether BlackRock is a good investment should depend on your investment goals, risk tolerance and the size of your portfolio.
 It is important to do your own research before making any investment or trading decision.
 And never invest or trade money that you cannot afford to lose.

 FAQs